BandanaKM/ruby_proj/05_ruby_unit_proj/05-existing-data-structures.md

 ```

 3. So far we learned that we can create a new array by setting a variable equal to `Array.new` or `[]`.
-In addition, Ruby allows us to use methods that can create array objects out of other objects, The `.split` method when called on a string, turns a block of text into an array.
+We can also use Ruby methods that can create array objects out of other objects, The `.split` method when called on a string, turns a block of text into an array.

 Declare a variable called `words` and set it equal to the result of calling the `.split` method on `text`.